jake1970/PROG_POE_Jake_young_ST10081936/ReadMe.txt

 The game displays a random set of dewey decimals in a series of books that are randomly assigned a color.

-The data concerning both the books and slots on the shelf is stored using a list of a custom structure type, one for book data and the other for slot data.
+In the first game "Replacing Books", the data concerning both the books and slots on the shelf is stored using a list of a custom structure type, one for book data and the other for slot data.

+In the second game "Identify Areas", a dictionary is used to hold all of the call numbers and their descriptions and lists of custom structures are used to hold the book data, as well as this, a custom label class is created and used to apply custom styling to the labels displayed on the books when the text is disabled

 The app contains gifs designed to animate once before stopping, if a new animation attempts to start before the previous animation completes, the previous animation will be instantly completed and the new animation will begin.